Trotts/antarctic-benthic-organism-detection/README.md

 ## 📊 Usage

 The below instructions assume you are using a SLURM cluster.
-If you are not using SLURM, you can run the scripts called within the `.sh` files directly in your terminal.
+If you are not using SLURM, you can run the scripts called within the `.sh` files directly in your terminal, or using `/bin/bash XXX.sh`, where `XXX.sh` is the script you wish to run.
+You may need to edit the scripts to set the correct paths for your environment.

 ## ⚡ Inference